wp-e-commerce/WP-e-Commerce/readme.txt

 * Change: Improved security for our customer cookie hash.
 * Change: Don't default to base country of store in checkout fields.
 * Change: Taxes class previously regarded regions as unique, when they are not.
 We now check both region and country where applicable.
-* Change: By default, quantity boxes will be shown by default on new installs.
+* Change: By default, quantity boxes will be shown on new installs.

 = 3.8.13.3 =
 * Fix: Users disappear in Network Admin -> Users page (for multisite).